Checklist - To keep in mind for the autumn semester 2021

-- From 30 July: Swedish students and current international students may register for their courses in the Student Portal.
+- From 30 July: Swedish students and current international students may register for their courses: current students, welcome back!
 New international students may also register for their courses from 1 August; please read more about activation of your student account and registration as a new student without a Swedish personal identity number.

 - 25-27 August: Recommended arrival days for new international students.

-- 27 August: Welcome reception for new international students.
+- 23 August - 5 September: Welcome programme for new international students.

 - 30 August: the autumn semester starts.

 - First weeks of September: Gotland’s student union Rindi, invites new students to this (corona adapted) year’s welcoming events, the so called 'Lamning'.

 - 3 September: Guided trip with the sightseeing road train.